-There is no cure for fibromyalgia, but treatment aims to ease your symptoms and improve your quality of life.
+There is no cure for fibromyalgia, but treatment can ease some of your symptoms and improve quality of life.

-- a rheumatologist (a specialist in conditions which affect muscles and joints)
+- a rheumatologist (a specialist in conditions that affect muscles and joints)

 - a neurologist (a specialist in conditions of the central nervous system)